rohitjadhav07/AIFI-Project/README.md

-# AIFi - AI-Powered DeFi Platform
+# AIFi - AI-Powered DeFi Platform Rootstock

 AIFi is a decentralized finance platform enhanced with artificial intelligence capabilities, featuring lending, remittances, and a voice interface for intuitive interactions.